 As a part of the Elon Law Leadership Fellows program, Fellows are required to complete two different requirements; (1) a summer internship; and (2) a Capstone Project.
 In this issue, we highlight several Fellows on their excellent work on the respective requirements.
 These Fellows have capitalized on the opportunities this unique program provides to invoke difference in the legal profession.

 The innovation of Elon’s curriculum goes beyond the classroom.
 All faculty members are unique in their ability to inspire students.
 Their prior and current professional work is impressive and diverse.
 Our journal recognizes faculty members that use their leadership to promote positive change while inspiring students.
 Additionally, Elon Law students are constantly challenging the norm.
 Law school is hard enough without having extra work to do.
 Several students within our school surpass expectations and give back in a selfless yet monumental way.
 We will share with you how one student has developed a program to serve our local community.

 Our Leadership Lecture Series is an event co-hosted by the Leadership Fellows program and sponsored by the Joseph M. Bryan Foundation.
 As a part of the program, a variety of guest speakers come to speak to students, faculty, and the Greensboro community.
 Last year, we were fortunate to hear the inspirational advice of Jay Bilas, an attorney and notable ESPN analyst, among other great speakers.

 Dr. Leupold, a faculty advisor to the Leadership Fellows program, provides a unique prospective on law school and the importance of resilience.
 His extensive education in psychology and professional experience working in education provides us with unique insight on the obstacles faced by law students.

-I would like to thank the entire staff for their contributions, the faculty advisors for their guidance, and you, the audience, for your interest.
-I hope you enjoy the Spring 2016 issue of the Journal of Leadership and the Law.
+We would like to thank the entire staff for their contributions, the faculty advisors for their support and guidance, and you, the audience, for your interest in the Journal of Leadership and the Law.